 You’ll also want to get your hands on a local delicacy called calisson, a candied fruit paste usually made with melons, oranges, and almonds; a well-deserved treat after what will undoubtedly have been long days of walking around the city.

-One Day in Arles
+1 day in Arles

 The mind-bogglingly old city is nonetheless impossible to resist, with its UNESCO World Heritage sites and lively world-famous festivals, including the Rencontres de la photo, it’s also where psychotic yet prolific Van Gogh painted over 200 artworks and infamously cut off his ear (the garden where he performed the tragic act is now part of a cultural space named Espace Van Gogh, fittingly enough).

 But the real star of the show here undeniably is the Roman heritage.
 Every visit should start at Les Arènes, an impeccably kept amphitheatre dating back to 90AD whose sheer size was a reflection of Arles’ might on the trading route between Spain and Italy; Roman historian Suetonius even went as far as describing Arles as “the little Rome of Gaul”.

 Miraculously, the structure stood the test of time and much of its original features remain today – you might even luck out and get tickets for summertime carmaguaises races or modern-day gladiator events.
 Nearby are the proportionately fascinating antique theatre, Constantine thermal baths, ancient obelisk, and forum’s cryptoportico.

 If you’re a true history buff, try and time your visit with the Arelate Festival (mid-August), entirely dedicated to rigorously accurate Roman celebrations.